ruggeryiury/rbtools/README.md

 # About

-**_RBTools_** is a highly-typed NodeJS module with methods to manipulate several Rock Band game files, joining several functions that might help you processing these files. **_RBTools_** also uses _Python scripts_ to manipulate many kinds of files, like image and texture files.
+**_RBTools_** is a NodeJS module with classes to manipulate several Rock Band-related files on all available systems. **_RBTools_** also uses _Python_ to manipulate many kinds of files, like image and texture files.
 The main exports of this package consists on classes that represents a file type to be processed.
 All secondary methods used on these classes is also available to import from `rbtools/lib`.

 # Installation